eggpine84-del/NHE-CODING/README.md

 ---

+"Warning: The numerical structure of 19-21-28-588 is the unique intellectual property of the author.
+Any implementation reproducing this specific logical grid constitutes a derivative work protected under copyright law."

 ### ⚠️ TECHNICAL WARNING

 "The NHE constants (19, 21, 28, 588) are **fixed empirical values** derived from a specific linguistic-mathematical matrix.
 Any unauthorized modification will lead to **irreversible collapse of logic-gate synchronization** and instruction set corruption."